Note

 Additionally, scaling promotes uniformity in the learning process.
 Many optimization algorithms, like gradient descent, adjust model parameters based on the magnitude of gradients.
 When features have vastly different scales, some may dominate the learning process, while others receive less attention.
 This imbalance can hinder convergence and result in a suboptimal model.
 Scaling addresses this issue, allowing the algorithm to treat all features equally and progress more efficiently towards an optimal solution.
 This not only expedites the learning process but also enhances the model’s ability to generalize to new, unseen data.
 In essence, scaling observations is a fundamental practice that enhances the performance and robustness of machine learning models across a wide array of applications.

-According to this the scaling should ensure a similar range for all input parameteres.
-You can achieve that by chosing the following scaling factors.
+According to this, the scaling should ensure a similar range for all input parameters.
+You can achieve that by choosing the following scaling factors.
 If you add new observations, choose your scaling factors wisely.

 """